Introductory exercise on Using the ASReview Simulation Mode

 After the simulations have been completed, explore the README.md file that has been created in your project folder.
 This file can be opened with a text editor and contains a navigation tree showing which output is stored where.

-A big advantage of using Makita is that your project folder is already made fully reproducible and ready for publishing on your Github!
+A big advantage of using Makita is that your project folder is already made fully reproducible and ready for publishing on your prefered persistent storage location!
 Also note that in contrast with the code you ran above, we did not ask you to set a seed.
 That is because Makita takes care of this too!
 Makita sets a default seed for you, which automatically makes your simulation study reproducible.
 If you prefer to set the seed yourself, for example to avoid long-term seed bias, you can still do so using the optional arguments.

 Addressing the research questions